Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Trails

-From the Park City Mountain Village side, advanced riders should check out John's Trail, a very old school, singletrack run with roots, technical sections, and sharp switchbacks, this is classic Park City mountain biking.
+From the Park City Mountain Village side, advanced riders should check out John's Trail, a very old school, singletrack run with roots, technical sections and sharp switchbacks; this is classic Park City mountain biking.
 Crescent Mine Grade (CMG) is a popular blue trail accessed by riding the Mid-Mountain Trail from the top of the Crescent Express chairlift.
 CMG offers great sight lines and it is fast, though not too technical aside from being rocky; watch out for uphill traffic on this trail.
-The new Silver Queen downhill trail is fast and flowy with big berms.
+The Silver Queen downhill trail is fast and flowy with big berms.
 It will dump out on the Mid-Mountain Trail where you can catch lower CMG.
 Spiro is a popular trail with a sustained grade throughout aspen groves, linking to the Mid-Mountain trail.

 Adventurous riders should consider grinding up the Mid-Mountain Trail to Pinecone (also a hearty climb) as a way to access the famed Wasatch Crest Trail.
 This jewel of Wasatch biking is best ridden with the assistance of a shuttle.